 I realize that it might not be a super helpful way to teach you how to make this loaf of bread, but I really do like the way the poem turned out.

-If you’d like to skip it and get down to the nitty gritty of how to make this bread, it’s just a quick scroll away.
+If you’d like to skip it and get down to the nitty gritty of how to make this bread, please skip down to the recipe.
+If you need some more instruction for making bread, skip to the section “How to Make This Bread.”

 For everyone else, here is the poem and the photos I took to go with it: